Wise men should not forget to count in themselves somehow.

 Babaji consented . . . to assume life-after-life responsibility for the spiritual welfare of . . .
 Kriya Yogis . . . initiated by . . .
 Kriya teachers [Yogananda 1998:276n]

 Why not look into the word 'assume' here?
 It means among other things pretend, usurp and take on.
 Which is it here?
 Consider the keys given above: The four gurus of SRF say the world is illusory - so stiffen up and try to make sure about these things before committing yourself to what is illusory only, resulting in a dwindling basis and loss of much that matters, including time and fellowships.

 One more spin

 Shyama Lahiri later wrote, "No one does anything; all is done by God [Gle, ltr 12]."
 Stop there a while.
 He implies, "No one is God".
-"God does anything" and yet implies it was God who made Babaji break his promise for a trifle, not a truffle.
+"God does anything" and yet implies it was God who made Babaji change an already made promise for a trifle, not a truffle.